 The woe-be-gone gaze of a Newfoundland is due to deep, droopy eyes, usually dark brown, set above a deep, wide muzzle.
 A devoted expression invites you to reach out frequently to stroke her long, soft ears.

-Don’t mistake this mellow vibe as laziness.
+Don't mistake this mellow vibe as laziness.
 Newfoundlands are people pleasers and natural working dogs.
 They expect you to tell them what needs to be done and love to be of service.
-In their native Newfoundland, Canada, they help retrieve fishermen’s nets, perform water rescues, haul carts of wood, and do other similar chores, the American Kennel Club writes.
-They have high IQs and respond well to positive reinforcement, clear commands, and obedience training.
+In their native Newfoundland, Canada, they help retrieve fishermen's nets, perform water rescues, haul carts of wood, and do other similar chores, according to the Newfoundland Club of America (NCA).
+They have high IQs and respond well to positive reinforcement, clear cues, and obedience training.

-While you’ll sometimes hear a rumbling woof or two during playtime or to get your attention at dinner, a well-trained Newfoundland is a sentry.
-She only truly barks as a warning to alert you and anyone approaching that she’s on duty to protect her territory.
+While you'll sometimes hear a rumbling woof or two during playtime or to get your attention at dinner, a well-trained Newfoundland is a sentry.
+She only truly barks as a warning to alert you and anyone approaching that she's on duty to watch over her home.

 When a dog is expected to grow almost as large as some of her owners, obedience, leash, and crate training are mandatory.
-Begin the training and socialization as soon as you bring your puppy home.
-They have a prolonged adolescence state of up to two years, so giving them obedience guidance right way enables better socializing and deters negative behaviors such as nuisance chewing, jumping, and boredom barking.
+Begin training and socialization as soon as you bring your puppy home.
+Newfoundlands have a prolonged adolescence state of up to two years, so giving them obedience guidance right way enables better socializing and deters undesirable behaviors such as nuisance chewing, jumping, and boredom barking.

 If you decide to take in a Newfoundland rescue, consult with a trainer who specializes in large dogs to help ease the transition into your family.